 Assignment #2 - Formal report (1700 words)

-Critically review the case study and answer the following four questions...
+Critically review it and other relevant materials and answer the following four (4) questions:

 All the answers and explanations need to be supported by academic references.
-It is expected that you will use as a minimum, six academic references including three journal articles and other references to present your analysis and report.
+It is expected that you will use, as a minimum, eight (8) academic references including four (4) peer refereed journal articles to present your analysis and report.